samjwebster/odin-calculator/README.md

 # odin-calculator
-Project: Calculator for The Odin Project
+Project: Calculator from The Odin Project